LCA-EET/LCA_Explicit/README.md

 Writing this content is difficult for obvious reasons.
 Sexuality is deeply personal; I focused on a broad set of the most "mainstream" fetishes out there, so that there would be something for everyone to enjoy.<br><br>

 > [!NOTE]
-> To run the installer without the explicit content warning, run the installer with the --args 1 parameter (i.e. ./setup-LCA_Explicit --args 1)
+> To skip the explicit content warning, run the installer with 1 as the command line argument (i.e. ./setup-LCA_Explicit --args 1)